nxp-imx-support/app-network-ml/README.md

 # i.MX DDoS Blocker (imx-ddb)

-DDoS attacket bolcer on i.MX9, based on ML model and DPDK fast packets forwarding.
+DDoS attack blocker on i.MX9, based on ML model and DPDK fast packets forwarding.

 When you reproduce this project, you may need a Linux host, so that you can train model, build sources and handle an i.MX board.
 Of course, an i.MX9 board is necessary to run imx-ddb.